kmarkus/lsdbus/README.md

 #### Testmsg

-To faciliate testing message conversion, lsdbus provides the `testmsg` function, that accepts a D-Bus message specifier (see `sd_bus_message_append(3)` and a value, creates a D-Bus message from it and converts it back to Lua (the example below uses the small
+To facilitate testing message conversion, lsdbus provides the `testmsg` function, that accepts a D-Bus message specifier (see `sd_bus_message_append(3)` and a value, creates a D-Bus message from it and converts it back to Lua (the example below uses the small